shani-b/Flight-Simulator/README.md

 # HOW CAN I USE IT ?
-In order to use our program you need to work on a linux operating System in your computer and download the Flight Simulator gui.Compile the code with the following line :g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread.
+In order to use our program you need to work on a linux operating System in your computer and download the Flight Simulator gui.
+Link to download Flightgear-
+https://www.flightgear.org/download/main-program/
+Then, in the FlightGear in the additional settings section write the following lines:
+--telnet=socket,in,10,127.0.0.1,5402,tcp
+--generic=socket,out,10,127.0.0.1,5400,tcp,generic_small
+In addition, create a .txt file with a set of commands for the interpreter.
+Also create a xml file of the data the simulator will send and put it in the protocol folder of the simulator.
+Compile the code with the following line :g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread.
 And run it with : ./a.out file_name.
 After you run our code you may push the button "fly" in the simulator and wait for the communication between the client and server.
-Link to download Flightgear-
-https://www.flightgear.org/download/main-program/

 # TEAM
 NAME: Shani Berdah